Orlandohmor84/fau2/README.md

 ## What is this repository for ##

 * FAU Booth Email Signup Raffle Giveaway
-* Version 0.0
+* Version 1.0

 ## How do I get set up ##

-* Clone repo to start [https://bitbucket.org/Orlandohmor/solutions.git](https://bitbucket.org/Orlandohmor/solutions.git)
+* Clone repo to start [https://github.com/Orlandohmor84/fau2.git](https://github.com/Orlandohmor84/fau2.git)
-* Install dependencies
-* Development - Checkout from stage.
-Create new branch.
-Code.
-Run default Gulp task.
-Test.
-* Deployment -  Run Gulp build script.
-Push.
-Merge with stage.
-Stage to be merged with Master when all commits ready for release.
-Semantic version control with tags using major.minor.patch methodology.
-FTP.
+* Development - Figure it out.
+* Deployment -  Push to origin mster branch.

 ## Dependencies ##